Manager, Know Your IX

 professional development funds, and student loan pay-down benefit upon start date.

 This position is temporarily remote due to COVID-19 restrictions, but will be based in Washington, DC, upon office reopening.

 Please send a cover letter, resume, a short 1-2 page writing sample (such as an op-ed or persuasive essay), and three references to email@example.com with subject line KYIX Manager and last name.
-Applications will be considered on a rolling basis through the end of June 2021.
+Applications will be considered on a rolling basis through July 23rd, 2021.